Vasav-Y/KRSSG-Tasks/README.md

-			After this traffic.py will run for 1 time step and clear the traffic If more car has to entered, enter them the same way as before If no more cars has to be entered then enter ‘-1’ in both the inputs where client asks the number of straight and right going cars
+			After this traffic.py will run for 1 time step and clear the traffic If more car has to entered, enter them the same way as before If no more cars has to be entered then enter ï¿½-1ï¿½ in both the inputs where client asks the number of straight and right going cars
 			Then traffic.py will run until all the traffic is resolved

-	•	WithoutBonus-
+	ï¿½	WithoutBonus-
-			First enter the input of cars in the file input.txt and then run traffic.py It will ask the number of time steps for which input will be given enter the number of lines in input.txt Then traffic.py will run until all the traffic is resolved **If running this in Vscode then keep input.txt and traffic.py in the same folder and open only that folder in vscode and run traffic.py because otherwise you’ll have to change the path of input.txt in reading it from traffic.py accordingly
+			First enter the input of cars in the file input.txt and then run traffic.py It will ask the number of time steps for which input will be given enter the number of lines in input.txt Then traffic.py will run until all the traffic is resolved **If running this in Vscode then keep input.txt and traffic.py in the same folder and open only that folder in vscode and run traffic.py because otherwise youï¿½ll have to change the path of input.txt in reading it from traffic.py accordingly